decentralized-identity/org/Org documents/jobs/Executive-Director.md

 # DIF is hiring

-We are looking for an experienced, motivated and engaged Executive Director (full-time, remote) to oversee and facilitate important ongoing work across the open-source pre-standards community at DIF.
+We are looking for an experienced, motivated and engaged Executive Director (remote) to oversee and facilitate important ongoing work across the open-source pre-standards community at DIF.
 Help organize, represent and care for DIF members, both prospective and existing, and grow along with the booming digital identity sector and the foundation itself.
 Is this you, or do you know of someone excited to work on open standards?

-See a detailed job description below and apply directly via [LinkedIn](https://www.linkedin.com/jobs/view/3380750986) or by sending an email to jobs@identity.foundation.

-*Please send the following two documents:*

-* *an application letter about your interest in the role; how you would be able to help DIF to grow; anything else you think we should know about you.*
-* *a résumé*
+To apply, see the information below.

 ## Executive Director - Full-time